kbastani/event-sourcing-microservices-example/README.md

 ### Metrics and Monitoring

 Metrics for each application are forwarded to a prometheus gateway, which aggregates metrics across multiple applications and instances.
 Each Spring Boot application uses http://micrometer.io to export metrics from each application, which is scraped and downloaded into a Prometheus time-series database.
-For visualizing the aggregated metrics, you can use tools such as https://grafana.com/grafana—which is included and pre-configured as a part of this installation.
+For visualizing the aggregated metrics, you can use tools such as https://grafana.com/grafana — which is included and pre-configured as a part of this installation.

 To access Grafana, take the following steps.